 Pair with blue colours (denim, chambray, navy) or with olive green for a neutral scheme.

-This is a perfect tone of grey, with its soft lavender undertone, this is a neutral, warm grey that sits in the middle of the grey colour spectrum.
+This is a perfect tone of grey, with its soft lavender undertone, this is a neutral, warm grey paint colour, that sits in the middle of the grey colour spectrum.

 This subtle and chic colour catches the light beautifully, making it a perfect complement when used with other neutral shades.

-The Hygge paint has yellow-brown undertones giving it a warmer colour.
+This warm grey paint colour has beige undertones giving it a warmer colour.

 This warmer tone is especially apparent when grouped with a natural hardwood floor.

-Pair with blush pink and lighter greys accent colours.
+Pair with natural materials and solid accent colours.

 This balanced and warm luxuriant grey paint shade is stunning in a room with white woodwork and crystal chandeliers.
 Pop it with zesty colours like lime, yellow or coral.

-Use with deeper toned greens or dark blues and silver metallics for a statement look with warm grey paints.
+Use with deeper toned greens or dark blues and silver metallics for a statement look.

 This neutral grey tone paint will add a touch of moodiness to any interior space.